-I have taken three depo-provera shots.
+I have taken three Depo-Provera shots.
 My hair started falling out excessively several months ago.
 In looking for answers I found out that this is a side effect to the shots.
 I was not informed of that before I took the shots.
 I saw in one of your Go Ask Alice! answers that depo-provera suppresses the Follicle Stimulating Hormone and the Luteinizing Hormone.
 What is this hormone?
 Is this what makes my hair fall out?
 And do you know if there is anything I can do to stop it?
 My next shot is due by May 15 but I am not going to get it.
 Thanks.

 You are certainly not alone in experiencing hair loss with Depo-Provera.
-Pharmacia-Upjohn, the manufacturer of Depo-Provera, reports that between 1 and 5 percent of women who receive the injections experience hair loss or no hair growth.
+Pharmacia-Upjohn, the manufacturer of Depo-Provera, reports that between one and five percent of women who receive the injections experience hair loss or no hair growth.
 One study by Cornell University found that among New York City adolescents, 10 percent experienced hair loss while using Depo.
 A drug's side effects can't always be predicted in each individual case.
 However, if your hair fall-out is due to Depo-Provera, then when you discontinue using it, your hair will grow back.

 Consider making an appointment to discuss your concerns with your health care provider.
 It seems you have two concerns: one is to get off Depo and stop hair loss, the other is to make sure you are protected from pregnancy and sexually transmitted infections (STIs).
 Depending on your preferences and health history, you can work with your health care provider to find another form of birth control that works for you.
-Students at Columbia can make an appointment at Medical Services by logging on to Open Communicator to make an appointment with a health care provider.

 No one is sure why some women experience hair loss on Depo-Provera, although most scientists' best guess is that it is hormonally related.
 This contraceptive is an injected form of progesterone that interrupts your normal hormone production.
 Neither the Follicle Stimulating Hormone (FSH) nor the Luteinizing Hormone (LH) affect hair growth.
 Both FSH and LH stimulate the production of estrogen and a mature egg.